jstitch/st_roguelike/README.md

   method in the level class to get Tiles or something to represent what is it to be drawn.
 Then it should give it to some generic render method in the wrapper.

+- Also, as you may have guessed, the fact that this is all done over a kind-of-framework, the 'framework' logic may be separated in some way, so that the 'framework' does something in a specific place, and the game-logic living elsewhere, opening a lot of possibilities of future development for any other themed roguelike games, with different game rules for example.